tibs/explain-kafka-with-python-datastructures/notes.rst

 With real Kafka, events can be sent to *topics* (add a brief discussion of why this is useful <smile>).

+  Topics allow us to organise events by what sort of event they are, what they represent or how they are to be managed.

 We can do this ourselves by having an array of our deque-wrapper class (which we should now rename as ``Topic``, and have a new top-level ``Kafkaesque``